Karbi people: History

 The Karbis linguistically belong to the Tibeto-Burman group.
 The original home of the various people speaking Tibeto-Burman languages was in western China near the Yang-Tee-Kiang and the Howang-ho rivers and from these places, they went down the courses of the Brahmaputra, the Chindwin, and the Irrawaddy and entered India and Burma.
 The Karbis, along with others, entered North East India from Central Asia or from South East Asian countries like Malaysia, Thailand, Indonesia or the Philippines.

 The folklore of the Karbis, however, indicate that during the long past, once they used to live on the banks of the rivers the Kalang and the Kopili, along with Tiwas and Borahis, and the entire Kaziranga area, the famous National Park situated in Assam, was within their habitation.
 There are also stone monuments, monolithic & megalithic structures laying scattered in various parts of West Karbi Anglong district which forms a part of folklore narratives and are yet to be properly researched.
 During the reigns of the Dimasa Kachari kings, they were driven to the hills and some of them entered into Jaintia hills, the erstwhile Jaintia Kingdom and lived under Jaintia suzerainty.

-While a section of the Karbis remained in the Jaintia kingdom, others moved towards north-east by crossing the river Barapani, a tributary of the Kopili and entered into the Rongkhang Ranges.
+While a section of the Karbis remained in the Jaintia kingdom, others moved towards the north-east by crossing the river Barapani, a tributary of the Kopili and entered into the Rongkhang Ranges.
 There they established their capital at a place called Socheng.
 The Karbis who migrated to the Ahom Kingdom had to face the Burmese invasion.

 The Burmese who invaded Assam perpetrated inhumane oppression on the people.
 The Karbis took refuge in the deep jungles and high hills leaving their hearth and home in the sub-mountainous regions.
-While some of the Karbis migrated to Western Assam, some had crossed the Brahmaputra and settled in the north bank.
+While some of the Karbis migrated to Western Assam, some had crossed the Brahmaputra and settled in the north bank which today encompasses the districts of Biswanath, Sonitpur and Lakhimpur.